stuarteberg/graph-tool/doc/demos/inference/inference.rst

 .. testoutput:: model-evidence

-   Model evidence for deg_corr = True: -549.845093934 (mean field), -688.382102062 (Bethe)
+   Model evidence for deg_corr = True: -508.072303996 (mean field), -703.774572649 (Bethe)
-   Model evidence for deg_corr = False: -593.581546241 (mean field), -621.257816805 (Bethe)
+   Model evidence for deg_corr = False: -565.034423817 (mean field), -662.335604507 (Bethe)

-The results are interesting: Not only we observe a better evidence for the nested models themselves, when comparing to the evidences for the non-nested model --- which is not quite surprising, since the non-nested model is a special case of the nested one --- but also we find that the degree-corrected model yields the larger evidence.
-This is different from the outcome using the non-nested model, but it is not a contradiction, since these models are indeed different.
+The results are similar: If we consider the most accurate approximation, the non-degree-corrected model possesses the largest evidence.
+Note also that we observe a better evidence for the nested models themselves, when comparing to the evidences for the non-nested model --- which is not quite surprising, since the non-nested model is a special case of the nested one.

 Edge layers and covariates
 --------------------------